Image of a firefighter, sheriff and medical responder

 Who is eligible for MBTA?

-• Persons who are employed in a correctional institution as defined in the Ministry of Correctional Services Act, or in a place of open custody or place of secure custody, as those terms are defined in the Child and Family Services Act.
+• Employees in a correctional institution (as defined in the Ministry of Correctional Services Act, 1990), place of open custody, or place of secure custody (as those terms are defined in the Child and Family Services Act, 1990)

-• Police officers as defined in the Police Services Act, employees of a police force who are not police officers, First Nations Constables and auxiliary members of a police force.
+• Police officers (as defined in the Police Services Act, 1990), civilian employees of a police service, First Nations constables, and auxiliary members of a police service

-• Members of the College of Nurses of Ontario.
+• Members of the College of Physicians and Surgeons of Ontario

-• Members of the College of Physicians and Surgeons of Ontario.
+• Members of the College of Nurses of Ontario

 • Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS)